 23. Casa de la Obra Pia

-José Rodriguez Fuster, called “the Caribbean Picasso”, was inspired by the work of Antonio Gaudí in Spain and he dreamed of such a colorful world in Cuba.
+José Rodriguez Fuster, called “the Caribbean Picasso”, was inspired by the work of Antonio Gaudí in Spain and he dreamed of such a colourful world in Cuba.
 The artist specializes in ceramics, painting and even graphic design.
-He was, however, fame for decorating neighbors’ houses with mosaics.
-He made his dreams at Jaimanitas, right next to Havana, where in the end a colorful park named Fusterlandia was created.
-Fuster first began to “color” his home, and then you can tell him that he was next 80 neighbors.
+He was, however, famous for decorating neighbours’ houses with mosaics.
+He made his dreams at Jaimanitas, right next to Havana, wherein a colourful park named Fusterlandia was created.
+Fuster first began to “colour” his home, and then you can tell him that he was next to 80 neighbours.

 25. Museum of the Revolution

 A magnificent building with a Soviet tank in front of it – this is how the Museo de la Revolucion looks like, which used to be Batista’s dictator’s seat.
 Visits the possibility of trying mugs from the perspective of the revolution, with what the propaganda overtones of the exhibition are.
 The Museum of the Revolution is open every day from 10: 00-17: 00 (paid admission).

 A perfume museum and a shop where I can buy exotic fragrances.
 Habana 1791 Shop It tries to Havana, street Mercaderes 156 and is located in a beautiful 18th-century building.
 There is nothing to lose in this material.
 Some fragrance bottles are made by Cuban ceramists, while others are imported from India.